 Applications will be accepted until January 15, 2025, 6:00 PM CET

 To introduce SPRIND and our new SPRIND Challenge, we are offering two webinars.
-The first opportunity to get to know Composite Learning is on December 3rd, 2024, from 2:00 PM to 3:00 PM.
-The second webinar will take place on January 7th, 2025, 5:00 PM to 6:00 PM.
-Afterwards, there will be an opportunity for Q&A.
+The first webinar took place on December 3, 2024, 14:00-15:00.
+The recording is available for you to watch.
+The second webinar will take place on January 7, 2025, 17:00-18:00.
+The webinar will conclude with a Q&A.

 The start-up budgets provided for each team are intended for the duration of the SPRIND Challenge.
 Teams should plan their resources accordingly in order to complete their project successfully.
 However, it is also possible to spend any remaining money beyond the Challenge funding period.